clay/clay-kiln/docs/manipulating-components.md

 <div data-editable="myList">{{> component-list myList }}</div>
 ```

-> #### info::Note
->
+{% hint style="info" %}

-> You'll notice that `data-editable` is the same attribute used to specify editable fields.
+You'll notice that `data-editable` is the same attribute used to specify editable fields.
 The `component-list` handlebars partial comes from [our included library of helpers and partials](https://github.com/clay/handlebars#partials), and renders a list of components with their data.
 The element with `data-editable` must be the _immediate parent_ of the components in the list.

+{% endhint %}

 ```yaml
 myList: